mk-fg/fgtk/README.rst

 Any-media-to-ogg convertor, using ffmpeg and its `loudnorm filter`_ (EBU R128 loudness normalization) in double-pass mode.

+Main purpose is to turn anything that has audio track in it into podcast for an audio player.

 Can process several source files in parallel, python3/asyncio.

 loudnorm filter and libebur128 are fairly recent additions to ffmpeg